There’s so much that goes into wedding planning. Including shopping around for flowers.

 The paper flower trend is on the rise.
 They’re affordable, easy to make, & last a lot longer than live flowers.

-For my wedding, I made giant paper flowers from crepe paper for myself & my bridesmaids to carry. ###has a great tutorial on how to make them.
+For my wedding, I made giant paper flowers from crepe paper for myself & my bridesmaids to carry.

 You can also make giant paper flowers as wedding backdrops.